joshmeek/rezolva/README.md

 ## Contributing

-Contributions to start-er are welcome!
+Contributions to rezolva are welcome!
 Please feel free to submit a Pull Request.

 ## License